John of Canterbury

-John of Canterbury (died 1204) was Bishop of Poitiers 1162 to 1181 and Archbishop of Lyon 1181 to 1193.
+John of Canterbury (died 1204) was Bishop of Poitiers 1162 to 1181 and subsequently Archbishop of Lyon 1181 to 1193.
 He became a "cosmopolitan and much-respected churchman".

 He began as a clerk to Theobald of Canterbury.
 He became Treasurer of York in 1152.
 At the wish of Henry II of England, he was made Bishop of Poitiers, and consecrated at the Council of Tours in 1163.
 He was a close supporter of Thomas Becket in his quarrel with Henry II.